 I thoroughly enjoyed being home for three days over 4th of July weekend.
 June’s schedule left me very little time for recipe development, so I was excited to have a few extra hours to spend in the kitchen.
 I have a backlog of recipes I’ve been meaning to try this summer.

-I absolutely loved the flavor of these granola bars.
+I absolutely loved the flavor of these no bake granola bars.
 They’re packed with fiber (oats and dried fruit!) and healthy fats (nuts and chia seeds!), making them a healthy and delicious mid-day snack.
 Plus, they’re gluten-free, dairy-free, egg-free, and refined-sugar free!
 So you can definitely make them for your friend who has ALL the food allergies…you know who I am talking about ;-)!

 The recipe makes 10-12 bars.
 If you’re only making them for yourself, you can cut the recipe in half OR place half the sliced bars in the freezer until you’re ready to eat them.

 - 1/2 teaspoon cinnamon

 - 1/4 cup almond butter